ZhuoyunZhong/Mobile-Robot-Demo-with-Unity-ROS/part3_ros.md

 On the ROS side

 - Copy all the folders under **ROS** folder of this repository, and paste them to your catkin workspace.
 Build your catkin workspace again with `catkin_make`.

-- All the topics used in this section, including camera, laser scan, control signal, etc, are defined in `server_endpoint.py`.
-For more details, please refer to  [Pick & Place demo](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main/tutorials/pick_and_place).
+Please note that if you don't find any files under **ROS-TCP-Endpoint** or **teleop_twist_joy**, you didn't correctly clone the repository.
+Remember to clone it with `--recurse-submodules`.

-- You need to change the IP in `params.yaml` of the **config** folder to that of your machine.
-You can get the IP of your machine by  `hostname -I`.
+- You don't necessarily need to change the IP adress in launch file, but you have to do that if you are using ports other than 10000.

 - Now you could launch ROS node by